balena-io/debugging-masterclass/README.md

 root@f34c2e9:~# date -s "23 MAR 2017 12:00:00"
 ```

-Now from your development machine, repush the application from the
+Now from your development machine, repush the source code from the
 `multicontainer-app` directory:

 ```shell